NHL revises virus protocols with 40 players on COVID-19 list - WTMJ

 Players, coaches and staff are also limited to the hotel and rink on the road.

 “I think the protocols are appropriate,” Philadelphia general manager Chuck Fletcher said Tuesday.
-“These are difficult times.
-Look, you can do everything right and still contract COVID.
+“You can do everything right and still contract COVID.
 I think we’re all trying to be careful.
 I think the players recognize how fortunate we are to be back playing, playing games, competing for a Stanley Cup and earning a paycheck.”

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports